Frequently Asked Questions

 c.
 Please don't ask how much your old Lincoln is worth.
 You can buy a copy of Old Cars Price Guide to get an estimate.
 Or have your vehicle professionally appraised.

 d.
-About the website: I'm the webmaster for this site.
 The primary objective of this website is to attract new, dues-paying, active members to our Club.
 This site contains a great deal of information about Lincolns and gets lots of visitors ... and it's getting us new members.

 I hope you've enjoyed the site and will be impressed enough to join our Club.
 If that's not possible, you can support the Club by purchasing some Lincoln-related merchandise here.